Joshua Chapter 1

 commanded the officers of the people, saying,

 1:11 Pass through the camp, and tell the people, saying, Prepare food for you.
-For within three days ya’ll shall crossing over this Jordan, to go
+Because within three days y’all shall be crossing over this the Jordan, to go into possess it; the land, that YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here